Gene Green: Legislative issues

 Since being elected to the House of Representatives, Green had been working on education, labor, energy, domestic manufacturing, health issues, NASA's Johnson Space Center, and Social Security and veterans benefits.
 He has worked to improve access to quality health care, support initiatives to improve our economy and increased job training, and maintain financial aid for students.

-Congressman Green voted in favor of the Iraq Resolution in 2002, and gave a speech on the house floor linking Saddam Hussein to the September 11 attacks in 2001.
+Green voted in favor of the Iraq Resolution in 2002, and gave a speech on the house floor linking Saddam Hussein to the September 11 attacks in 2001.
 Despite the Democratic leadership's general disapproval of the war, Green voted against measures aimed at placing a timetable on military withdrawal.

 In September 2004, he proposed the Every Vote Counts Amendment, which would have abolished the U.S. electoral college in United States presidential elections.

-Congressman Green has also proposed legislation addressing domestic and global electronic waste (e-waste) concerns.
+Green proposed legislation addressing domestic and global electronic waste (e-waste) concerns.
 H.R.
 2284, The Responsible Electronics Recycling Act of 2011, was introduced in the 112th Congress to prohibit the exportation of some electronics whose improper disposal may create environmental, health, or national security risks.

 Green also served on the Energy and Commerce Committee's Subcommittee on Health during drafting of the Affordable Care Act of 2010 and helped write and amend the legislation.
-Since then, he has worked for increased access to affordable and quality health care.
+Afterward, he worked for increased access to affordable and quality health care.